mandy-h/cc-collection-filter/README.md

 # Additional Notes
 * Guide tags are cached in the browser for 14 days.
 So it is possible that a recently added tag will not appear in the dropdown menu until that data is refreshed.
 If you want to manually refresh the data, remove the extension and install it again.
+* If a tag isn't on the guide home page, it will not appear in the dropdown.
+Usually this applies to tags that have very few adoptables in them.